alligreubel/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 > [!IMPORTANT]
 > We only support retiring a batch of forums with the same T at a time.
 In other words, if we're retiring forum A and forum B and they have a different retirement date and the date is within 8 weeks, we don't support the scenario right now.

-Dev Relations will post all the announcements.
+**Who*:*

-* The first announcement will be posted by the Dev Relations PM.
+* The first announcement will be posted by the support teams or Product Groups owning the forum.
 * For the second and third announcement, Dev Relations PM will open a Dev Task for engineering to deploy the code for the forum in scope.
 Information needed:
    * Forum name
    * Date of deployment